How do I calculate COGS in my Amazon FBA business?

 - Duties paid on the purchase of a product

-- Any other charges necessary to purchase the product
+- Any other tasks necessary to purchase the product

-The above tip we talked about is known as variable costing or relevant costing.
-In other words, only those costs that you incur by purchasing a product should become part of it.
+The above tip we discussed is known as variable or relevant costing.
+In other words, only those costs you incur by purchasing a product should become part of it.

 But this is not the only cost your business would incur.
-What about the payments that you have to pay anyway because you are in business.
-For instance, office building rent, utility charges, the fixed salary you might pay to your assistant, etc. These are also essential expenditures to run the business.
+What about the payments you must make anyway because you are in business?
+For instance, office building rent, utility charges, the fixed salary you might pay your assistant, etc. These are also essential expenditures to run the business.

 The benefit of using the variable costing method

-So why should we not we make other costs part of our product as well?
+So why should we not make other costs part of our product?
 Is it not necessary that our product should cover all the expenses so that we make a profit?

 This is a valid question.
 We need to cover all the expenses to make a profit.
-But if we mix these costs into product cost, it would blur our decision-making ability.
+But if we mix these costs into product costs, it would blur our decision-making ability.

-If product cost includes a fixed portion of the cost as well, it would lower the gross profit.
+If product cost includes a fixed portion of the price, it will lower the gross profit.
 It would seem like the product is not performing well.
 But in reality, this might not be the case.
 The product might be performing well.
 The non-product cost can be the reason for lowering your gross profits.

-This is why managers often use variable costing methods .
-It bifurcates cost into variable and fixed components.
+This is why managers often use variable costing methods.
+It bifurcates cost into a variable and fixed components.
 The bifurcation separates the expenses related to a product from other charges.
-It would be irrational to include costs that are not caused by that product.
+It would be irrational to include costs not caused by that product.
 In this way, you can see how well your product is performing.

 The importance of the variable costing method becomes more significant when there are multiple products.
 In such cases, calculate COGS for each product separately.
 Once done, it would be possible to see how much gross profit each product generates.
-The comparison allows you to see which product needs more marketing, which needs better cost controlling, and which should be completely shut down.
+The comparison allows you to see which product needs more marketing, which requires better cost control, and which should be completely shut down.

-During the start of the Amazon FBA business, there might be several one-time and other expenditures that would increase total expenses.
-For instance, purchase of digital instruments, digital advertising and marketing fee, insurance and coverage fees, etc. If you include these expenses within the product, it might give discouraging gross profit.
+During the start of the Amazon FBA business, several one-time and other expenditures might increase total expenses.
+For instance, the purchase of digital instruments, digital advertising and marketing fee, insurance, coverage fees, etc. If you include these expenses within the product, it might give discourage gross profit.
 Rather than that, you should divide these expenses throughout the period for which these fees are paid.

 Calculating COGS- Direct Method (Easiest)

-You can also calculate COGS in your Amazon FBA business directly without going into inventory levels.
+You can also calculate COGS directly in your Amazon FBA business without entering inventory levels.
 In this method, multiply the cost per unit by the number of units sold.
 You will get COGS.
 With this method, you do not have to account for opening and closing levels of inventory.
 All you need to know is the number of units sold.
 The steps involved are as follows: